pikachu28/Image_Caption_Generator/README.md

               4. text_vocabulary(descriptions) - This is a simple function that will separate all the unique words and create the vocabulary from all the descriptions.

-              5. save_descriptions(descriptions, filename) - This function will create a list of all the descriptions that have been preprocessed and store them into a file.
+              5. save_descriptions(descriptions, filename) - This function will create a list of all the descriptions that have been preprocessed and store them into a file (descriptions.txt).